vieteio/docs/docs/editor/index.md

 </div>

 <div style={{ width: '50%', float: 'left', clear: 'both' }}>
-... and release it.
-The edge end position will be adjusted automaticaly.
+... and then release the mouse button.
+The endpoint of the edge will be automatically adjusted.
 </div>

 <div style={{ width: '50%', float: 'right', clear: 'right' }}>